 - The role of the governing body is strategic, not operational, with the Head teacher and staff managing the day to day running of the school.

-- Our governing body has 3 committees: Curriculum (chaired by Mrs Alison Ford) and Finance Personnel and Premises (chaired by Mrs Kerry Gough).
+- Our governing body has 3 committees: Curriculum (chaired by Mrs Alison Ford), Finance Personnel and Premises (chaired by Mrs Kerry Gough), and Admissions (Chaired by Susan Savage).
 These committees meet regularly to discuss all aspects of these areas and to help the leadership team make important decisions.

-If you would like to know more about becoming a governor in the future, please contact the Chair of Governors (Steven Kew) or Vice Chair of Governors (Alison Ford) via the school office.
+If you would like to know more about becoming a governor in the future, please contact the Chair of Governors (Anna Fletcher) or Vice Chair of Governors (Alison Ford) via the school office.